develancer/topola-webpack/README.md

 # topola-webpack

 This is a very simple genealogy viewer based on [topola](https://github.com/PeWu/topola).
-Its main purpose is to allow deploying of a small, self-contained interactive genealogy trees on a generic HTTP server.
+Its main purpose is to allow deploying of small, self-contained interactive genealogy trees on a generic HTTP server.

 Essential part of the code is based on the [“Animations” example](https://stackblitz.com/edit/topola-animations) from [topola](https://github.com/PeWu/topola).